 John 15:1-12: “Abide in Jesus.”
 Fruit grows naturally from your life when you abide in Jesus as he abides in the Father.

 Acts 7:54-60: “A Radiant Life and a Radiant Death.”
 Stephen overflows with God’s grace and power in life and as he’s stoned to death.

 1 Corinthians 13: “Love is Christ Shining Out of My Body.”
 We need to cultivate habits of love.

 Colossians 1:9-14: “A Worthy Life that Pleases God.”
 Take heart from Paul’s great prayer.

 Hebrews 1:1-4: “The Radiant Son of God Shines and Speaks.”
 Here is another Bible passage to captivate your heart with Christ to let him shine out from you to others.*

 Revelation 1:9-19 “Riveted by Jesus in His Glory.”
 Jesus appears in a vision, shining forth like the sun in his divine glory.

-“Lectio Divina: For You and Your Ministry” is a new Lectio Divina resource from Soul Shepherding to revitalize your personal devotions in the Bible and your small group!
+“Lectio Divina: For You and Your Ministry” is an online Lectio Divina resource with short video lessons from Soul Shepherding to revitalize your personal devotions in the Bible and your small group!

-The online course features seven videos of about 10 to 20 minutes.
+The online course features seven videos of 10 to 20 minutes.
 It also includes handouts and a small group leader’s guide.
-It’s easy to use and inexpensive!